Common Postural Patterns

 Postural Analysis

-Posture is rarely a local problem.
-A deviation at the ankle can ripple all the way to the head, with each segment compensating for the one below it.
+Posture is rarely an isolated problem.
+A misalignment at the ankle can ripple all the way to your head, with each segment compensating for the one below it.
 Understanding your postural pattern tells you which muscles to lengthen and which to strengthen.

 1